Arasthel/Casper/README.md

 - [x] Change description of the post from meta description by default
 - [x] Update jquery 1.12.0 to 1.12.4
 - [ ] Add a variable that specifies how to take a description of the post (or meta description or from the beginning of the post)
-- [x] Add link "Fork This Theme" to footer on main page.
+- [x] Add link "Fork This Theme" to footer page.
 - [ ] Update Casper theme from base repositary.

 ## Copyright & License